opus1993/pubrepo/content/post/2022-04-07-data-evangelist-part-21/index.md

 projects: []
 ---

-This year's in-person face to face cultural training drove home 1) how diverse groups need clear definitions and meaningful illustrations of core guiding principles and 2) how much we needed the forum for group therapy, post-COVID.
+This year's in-person face to face cultural training drove home 1) how diverse groups need clear definitions and meaningful illustrations of core guiding principles and 2) how much we need a forum for group change therapy, post-COVID.
 It made me so very happy to hear others say what I was only thinking, but not sure that I could express.
 I've collected a handful of thought fragments over these past weeks, and the one idea that links them together is the concept that we as individuals, in each of our choices, create culture ourselves.

 So, yes, our extended team has a fresh, new mandate to not only think, but also to take action in new ways.